-The Shire of Nannup Local Heritage Survey records a number of places within the Nannup Main Street Heritage Area as having varying degrees of cultural heritage significance.
-Key heritage places are included on the Heritage List.
+The Shire of Nannup Municipal Inventory (Feb.
+1996) records a number of places within the Nannup Main Street Heritage Area as having varying degrees of cultural heritage significance.

 Some other places within the Area have lesser heritage significance, but nevertheless contribute to the town's overall heritage quality.
 Applicants are advised to discuss heritage aspects with Shire staff at the earliest stage of planning and/or design development.